 - Continuity Nod: The Translator's Note at the end of the book notes that the manuscript we've been reading was accidentally rediscovered during the confiscation of the met'Oc family library, an event featured in the backstory of Parkers novel The Hammer.

-- Contrived Coincidence: The fact that Orhan finds himself in charge of the defense of the City becomes this once its revealed Ogus, the leader of the enemy forces is Orhan's childhood friend and the whole idea for the war resulted from something Orhan told Ogus when 37 years before.
+- Contrived Coincidence: The fact that Orhan finds himself in charge of the defense of the City becomes this once its revealed Ogus, the leader of the enemy forces is Orhan's childhood friend and the whole idea for the war resulted from something Orhan told Ogus some 37 years before.